kitspace/kicad_footprints/README.md

 This repo uses git submodules.
 A submodule is a way of including another git repo in your repo holding it at a particular version until you want to update it.
-This is useful as you can keep a local copy of all the libraries, freeze them and only update when you want to.
+This is useful as you can keep a local copy of all the libraries and only update them when you want to.

 ## Usage